 Will that work?

 One thing that you didn’t indicate is how you’ve designed your base in terms of choosing classes and divisions, and also storing member data.
 My recommendation: those three things should be tables.
-There should be a oMembers]
+There should be a [Members]

-table for storing member info, a oClasses]
+table for storing member info, a [Classes]

 table, each class would link to its appropriate division (more on how to use this later).

-Then you’ll have an table where you record the awards.
+table where you record the awards.
 Each award record would link to a member and a class, a lookup field can pull in the division for the linked class, and then you’d enter the point value for the award.

-Back on the eMembers]
+Back on the [Members]

 table, you can use a collection of rollup fields to collect the totals: one that rolls up all totals, and then others that use conditions to limit the rollup to certain classes/divisions.